 - Training to frontline workers (including lay, religious and clergy) across the Diocese to support them to better aid their understanding of working with survivors, managing disclosure, and understanding the subject of sexual abuse.

 We recognise that although we can bring about change ourselves, we are stronger when we use the skills of others, to build partnerships that can bring about positive change.

 “As a Church our role is to support the most vulnerable among us.
 There is no place for abuse in our society and the Church is no different, our involvement in this project creates further opportunities for the Diocese to meet its responsibility of support and compassion to all its parishioners, wherever they are and where their abuse happened.

 Our partnership with the Survivors Manchester and Greater Manchester Rape Crisis teams is a positive step in our process of healing with survivors of abuse.”

 Duncan Craig, Chief Executive of Survivors Manchester said:

 “This is an amazing project and we’re so proud to be able to work on it with the Diocese of Salford and Greater Manchester Rape Crisis.

 “When the Diocese approached us, we recognised it was an amazing opportunity to work within a community to make a real difference and support those who may be suffering.
 Our hope is that this extensive programme of support will provide the tools and space for survivors to become empowered.”

 What will it mean?

-The Diocese of Salford will help fund a number of initiatives to be provided jointly by Survivors Manchester and Rape Crisis Manchester.
+The Diocese of Salford will help fund a number of initiatives to be provided jointly by Survivors Manchester and Greater Manchester Rape Crisis.